openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 #### Removing a deprecated feature

-This enhancement does not remove or deprecate any features.
+`experimentalPropagateUserTags` field will be set for deprecation.
+`.status.platformStatus.aws` will be set for deprecation.

 ### Upgrade / Downgrade Strategy

 On upgrade:

-The new status field won't be populated since it is only populated by the installer and that can't have happened if the cluster was installed from a prior version.
-Components that consume the new field should take no action since they will see no additional tags.
+On upgrade from version supporting `experimentalPropagateUserTags`, openshift components that consume the new field should merge `.status.platformStatus.aws` and `.spec.platformSpec.aws`.
+`.spec.platformSpec.aws` can be updated or changed which will override the values from status and a new `.status.platformStatus.aws` will be set.

 On downgrade: